-Amici are chief election officers in their respective states who are responsible for protecting and securing the integrity of state and federal elections held in their respective states.
+Amici are chief election officers in their respective states who are responsible for protecting and securing the integrity of state and federal elections.
 They administer the states' election processes, which include voter registration, certifying election results, and applying and enforcing election laws enacted by state legislatures.

-On March 7, 2021, President Biden issued Executive Order No. 14019 directing federal agencies to consider ways and means to expand and promote voter registration thereby usurping the authority granted to the states by the United States Constitution.
+On March 7, 2021, President Biden issued Executive Order No. 14019 which directs federal agencies to consider ways and means to expand and promote voter registration thereby usurping the authority granted to the states by the United States Constitution.
 The Elections Clause of the Constitution, Art.
-I, § 4, cl.
-1, provides that "[t]he Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each state by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations."
+I, § 4, el.
+1, provides that "[t] he Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each state by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations."
 Accordingly, states are given the task of providing a permanent and uniform system for the registration of voters, provided that Congress may override state regulations by implementing rules for federal elections.
 No power is vested in the President to direct federal resources towards supplanting a state's jurisdiction to determine and implement laws to secure its voter rolls.
+Amici submit this brief because the merits of this case directly relate to the federal government overreach without state consent.